Bariatric and Upper GI Surgery

 Shropshire Bariatric Support Group

-A support group run by the Trust’s Bariatric Team is available for patients who are having or have had weight loss surgery.
+A support group run by the Shrewsbury and Telford Hospital Bariatric team for patients who are having or have had weight loss surgery, or those wanting to lose weight without surgery.

 You can also read one of our patient’s success stories.